simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 :   *Note*: SAML 2 specific.

+`ProviderName`
+:   Human readable name of the local SP sent with the authentication request.

+:   *Note*: SAML 2 specific.

 `ProtocolBinding`
 :   The binding that should be used for SAML2 authentication responses.
     This option controls the binding that is requested through the AuthnRequest message to the IdP.